 But to get started you just need these three things:

-- Stand Up Paddleboard (I have this inflatable one)
+- Stand Up Paddleboard (I have the Bote Breeze Board from REI)

 - Dog Life Jacket (Lucy wears the Ruffwear one, but I like this one, too)